nekoyume/nekoyume/docs/white_paper.md

 Bitcoin, proposed by Satoshi Nakamoto, introduced the concept of blockchain, which applied techniques such as digital signature, hashing, and proof of work, to create a public ledger.
 Blockchain has demonstrated that the decentralized main net is stable for nine years and that anyone can participate in the creation of a trustworthy virtual currency. [<sup>1</sup>] The vision of this trusted technology has also inspired several software projects.
 At present, blockchain technology is being implemented in applications that go beyond cryptocurrency.
 Vitalik Buterin further developed the bitcoin script to propose Ethereum, which is a decentralized application platform based on Turing complete Smart Contract. [<sup>2</sup>]

 In the efforts to create a wide variety of applications for blockchain, several researches attempted to  develop games.
-For example, CryptoKitties, is an online game where users can send and receive randomly generated cats.
+For example, CryptoKitties is an online game where users can send and receive randomly generated cats.
 The enthusiastic response received almost paralyzed the Ethereum network temporarily [<sup>3</sup>].
 However, since the use of random consensus on the blockchain is limited, there are several  limitations to the games that can be implemented at present.
 If a more general-purpose random number generation approach is developed, users will be able to create and develop several different types of gaming applications using blockchain technology.

 ## 2. Pseudo-random number generation (PRNG)